 Gen Z, the first fully digital native generation, will have entered the workplace en masse.
-They are distinctively different from the previous generation (they are more sensitive, less confident, more concerned with safety, with social causes and the environment), so it will be interesting to see how they help shape the workplace in the next decade and beyond.
+They are distinctively different from the previous generation (they are more sensitive, less confident, and more concerned with safety, social causes and the environment), so it will be interesting to see how they help shape the workplace in the next decade and beyond.

 Flexible Working arrangements

 One of the main learnings from the pandemic is that it is possible for a big proportion of the population, especially white-collar employees, to work from anywhere.
 It seems to be efficient, and both companies and employees seem to like it.